course-kit/docs/docs/quick-start/next-steps.md

 # Next steps

-Congratulations on deploying your first CourseKit site!
+Congratulations on setting up your first CourseKit site!

 This is just the beginning, of course.
 You'll now want to replace the test courses with your own course content, customize the design and UX, and perhaps add a payment gateway so you can charge students to enroll.